progrium/localtunnel/PROTOCOL.md

 Connection pool.

 This protocol addresses the interactions necessary on the Control Connection and at the beginning of the Proxy Connection.
+This makes up all the communication between the Localtunnel Client and the Localtunnel Backend.

 ## Two Connection Types